-Victims of sexual abuse or sexual assault can file civil lawsuits against their abuser and other third parties such as schools, churches, etc. Our sex abuse lawyers help victims get financial compensation by filing civil lawsuits against parties who negligently allowed the abuse to occur or failed to prevent.
+Victims of sexual abuse or sexual assault can file civil lawsuits against their abuser and other third parties, such as schools, churches, etc. Our sex abuse lawyers help victims get financial compensation by filing civil lawsuits against parties who negligently allowed the abuse to occur or failed to prevent it.
 New laws in Maryland have made it easier for victims of childhood sex abuse to bring civil lawsuits, even when the abuse occurred decades ago.

 In this post, we will discuss the process of filing a civil lawsuit for sexual abuse in Maryland.
-We will look at the relevant laws regarding sex abuse lawsuits and look at the average settlement value of these cases.
+We will look at the relevant laws regarding sex abuse and, specifically, clergy abuse lawsuits and the average settlement value of these cases.

 What is Sexual Abuse or Assault?

-Sexual abuse and sexual assault are broadly defined as intentional touching or contact that is done without the other person’s consent and for the purpose of sexual gratification, arousal or humiliation.
-In the context of a civil lawsuit, sexual abuse or assault is often referred to as sexual battery and it can range from groping to forcible rape.
+Sexual abuse and sexual assault are defined as intentional touching or contact without the other person’s consent and for sexual gratification, arousal, or humiliation.
+In the context of a civil lawsuit, sexual abuse or assault is often referred to as sexual battery, and it can range from groping to forcible rape.

-There 2 key elements that must be present to meet the definition of sexual abuse or battery.
+These two key elements must be present to meet the definition of sexual abuse or battery.
 First, the sexual touching must be done intentionally.
-If inadvertently grabs a student’s breast vagina in a crowded elevator, or to catch them from falling, there is no intent, and it does not qualify as sexual battery.
+If one inadvertently grabs a student’s breast vagina in a crowded elevator or to catch them from falling, there is no intent, and it does not qualify as sexual battery.

-The second element is lack of consent.
-In order for an intentional sexual touching to qualify as abuse or assault, it must be done without mutual consent.
-Under Maryland law, minors under the age of 18 do not have the capacity to give consent to sexual touching.
-This means that any sexual contact with a minor by an adult is automatically considered sexual battery.
+The second element is the lack of consent.
+For intentional sexual touching to qualify as abuse or assault, it must be done without mutual consent.
+Under Maryland law, minors under the age of 18 cannot give consent to sexual touching.
+Any sexual contact with a minor by an adult is automatically considered sexual battery.